chonkye/AlysonLalataENC4265Website/manual.md

 This guide covers the full installation process for **UI Cheats Extension v1.47**, which is compatible with **The Sims 4 game version 1.113.277**.
 This version of the mod is not compatible with earlier versions of the game.

-Note: This mod may only conflict with other UI mods that override the same interface elements.
-It does not conflict with other types of mods, such as script mods or tuning mods.
+**⚠️ Note: This mod may only conflict with other UI mods that override the same interface elements.
+It does not conflict with other types of mods, such as script mods or tuning mods.**

 [🔝 Back to Table of Contents](#table-of-contents)